mauser001/Eth2Overwatch/README.md

 + Creating a new Validator account
 + More complex status checking
 + Displaying of stats
-+ Start on windows start (Program sets win registry to be started on startup)

 ### Known issues/bugs:
 + Start on Windows Startup does not work